ag-grid/ag-grid/grid-packages/ag-grid-community/README.md

 Contributing
 ------------
-ag-Grid is developed by a team of co-located developers in London.
+AG Grid is developed by a team of co-located developers in London.
 If you want to join the team check out our [jobs listing](https://www.ag-grid.com/ag-grid-jobs-board?utm_source=ag-grid-readme&utm_medium=repository&utm_campaign=github) or send your application to info@ag-grid.com.

 License
 ------------------